🇮🇪 Ireland · Central Bank of Ireland · MiCA CASP

 Ireland implemented VASP registration requirements under the Criminal Justice (Money Laundering and Terrorist Financing) Act 2010, significantly updated by the 2021 and 2024 Amendment Acts to implement the EU's 5th and 6th Anti-Money Laundering Directives.
 The CBI maintains the VASP register and conducts detailed AML fitness reviews including background checks on directors and beneficial owners.

 Ireland's appeal for crypto licensing is well-established: Coinbase Europe, Coinbase Custody, and Kraken are among the major crypto firms that established their European headquarters in Ireland, drawn by the 12.5% corporate tax rate, English common law, skilled workforce, and EU market access.
-Under MiCA, the CBI is Ireland's designated competent authority, making an Irish CASP license the gateway to EU passporting from a low-tax base.
+Under MiCA, the CBI is Ireland's designated competent authority, making an Irish CASP licence the gateway to EU passporting from a low-tax base.

 Tax advantage: Ireland's 12.5% corporation tax on trading income is among the lowest in the EU.
 Combined with MiCA passporting, this makes Ireland particularly attractive for crypto firms needing EU access with efficient tax structuring.
 Note: OECD Pillar Two 15% global minimum applies to multinationals with €750m+ revenue.

-Ireland CBI Crypto License — Key Requirements
+Ireland CBI Crypto Licence — Key Requirements

 Entity